 "It will also come to pass that before they call, I will answer; and while they are still speaking, I will hear.Isaiah 65:24(NASB)

-The book of Isaiah takes us from the judgement of God's sinful people, through the millennial reign of Christ and into the creation of a new heaven and a new earth.
-It describes God denunciation of Israel for her sin and His judgement of the surrounding, godless nations.
-It speaks of deliverance; pardon; comfort and restoration and tells of the rejection of their Messiah - the suffering Servant of God and the amazing sacrifice of Himself for sin.
+The book of Isaiah takes us from the judgement of God's sinful people, through the millennial reign of Christ, and into the creation of a new heaven and a new earth.
+It describes God's denunciation of Israel for her sin and His judgement of the surrounding, godless nations.
+It speaks of deliverance, pardon, comfort, and restoration, and tells of the rejection of their Messiah - the suffering Servant of God and the amazing sacrifice of Himself for sin.

-Isaiah contrasts the wrath that will one day be poured out on those who disobey Him with the glorious future He has planned for all who trust His word, obey His voice and repent of their sins.
+Isaiah contrasts the wrath that will one day be poured out on those who disobey Him, with the glorious future He has planned for all who trust His Word, obey His voice, and repent of their sins.
 His servants will eat, but the wicked will be hungry.
-God's servants will rejoice, but they will be put to shame.
-His servants will shout joyfully but they will cry out with a heavy heart and a broken spirit.
+God's servants will rejoice, but the wicked will be put to shame.
+His servants will shout joyfully but the wicked will cry out with a heavy heart and a broken spirit.

 But this should not surprise us.
 God is omniscient and knows the end before the beginning.
 He knows the heart of man and He knows those who are His.
 He can read the thoughts of the hearts of all His created beings and His plan to redeem those that trust in Him was formulated before the foundation of the world.

-Heavenly Father, what a comfort and joy to know that You know and understand the deepest longings of our heart.
-Thank You that You know the end before the beginning and hear and answer the prayers of Your people before the request forms in our heart or crosses our lips.
-Thank You for beautifying our requests and providing the answer that is best for us.
-Teach me to pray into Your will for my life and align my heart’s desires to Your perfect will.
+Heavenly Father, what a comfort and joy to me that You know and understand the deepest longings of my heart.
+Thank You that You know the end before the beginning, and hear and answer my prayers before the request forms in my heart or crosses my lips.
+Thank You for beautifying my requests and providing the answer that is best for me.
+Teach me to pray into Your will for my life, and align my heart’s desires to Your perfect will.
 This I ask in Jesus' name, AMEN.